 - Students using CRC: East Garage with proof of CRC use

-- Summer Resident Students: East Garage, Fox or IPI with Summer Resident Hang Tag, provided by Residence Life
+- Summer Resident Students: East Garage or Fox with Summer Resident Hang Tag, provided by Residence Life

 A city ordinance limits parking in both the Pawtucketville area and the region surrounding the South Campus to residents who have an appropriate residential sticker or a visitor parking sticker.

 To obtain a resident sticker, your car must be registered in Massachusetts and pay an automobile excise tax to the City of Lowell.